-Miles Teller: 'Divergent' Takes Over JJ Spotlight Series (Part 2)
+Miles Teller: 'Divergent' Takes Over JJ Portrait Series (Part 2)

 The 27-year-old actor takes on the role of Peter in the new book-to-screen adaptation, which will be in theaters everywhere this weekend.